SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-12-most-infectious-disease.md

    Ewen Callaway. <sup id="fn9a">[[9]](#fn9)</sup>  Neither of them quote an $R_0 \sim 18.6$, or, for that matter, any other value.
 The closest I can get is the statement that "&hellip; BA.5 had a daily growth advantage of &hellip; 0.12 (95% CI 0.09 - 0.15) &hellip; relative to BA.2".
-It's not especially obvious how Estermans got to the very specific reproduction number of 18.6.
+It's not especially obvious how Esterman got to the very specific reproduction number of 18.6.
 6. __Measles:__ The measles comparison cites a meta-analysis by FM Guerra, _et al._ <sup id="fn10a">[[10]](#fn10)</sup>  It is unfortunately behind an execrable